Website Privacy Notice

 1.4.
 The Processing of Personal Data within the United Kingdom is regulated by the European Union’s General Data Protection Regulation 2016/679 (“GDPR”).
 We processed all Personal Data in accordance with the GDPR.

-“Data Controller” means the organisation which determines the purpose(s) and means of Processing of Personal Data (e.g. John Menzies plc); think of a ‘data controller’ as a “data owner”.
+“Data Controller” means the organisation which determines the purpose(s) and means of Processing of Personal Data (e.g. Menzies Distribution Ltd); think of a ‘data controller’ as a “data owner”.

 “Data Processor” means the organisation / individual that Processes Personal Data on behalf of the Data Controller (e.g. IT service providers).